 Biggest Stumbling Blocks of Stage 2: Time and Energy Management

 - Maintaining energy and enthusiasm for a project that unfolds over years.
-Overcome it by setting product-focused weekly writing goals to see tangible progress from week to week.
+Overcome it by setting product-focused weekly writing goals and tracking your progress to see tangible progress from week to week.

 - Accountability.
 Because this stage is so long, you need regular external deadlines to keep you moving forward.
 Overcome it by starting or joining a writing group and by creating external deadlines for yourself (attending conferences).